harleydk/BowlingScoreCalculator/readme.md

 This repository comprises a C# implementation of a 10-pin bowling score calculator.
 The goal of this implementation has been to promote a readable and maintainable solution.
 There is no doubt the code could be easily compressed, yet the focus has been on making the implementation easily understandable (to a human).

-Also implemented is a score-calculator validator, which may be used to validate the score-calculator implementation, against a dedicated REST api for this designated purpore.
+Also implemented is a score-calculator validator, which may be used to validate the score-calculator implementation, against a dedicated REST api for this designated purpose.

 Also included is a unit-test project, covering both projects.